Why Your Tests Pass Locally but Fail in CI (and How to Fix It for Good)

 You know the drill.
 You run the suite on your machine.
 Green across the board.
 You push, CI kicks off, and ten minutes later your Slack lights up: three failures, all in tests that passed thirty seconds ago on your laptop.

 So you rerun.
 Maybe one passes now.
 Maybe two.
 The third is still red, but the error is different this time.
-You dig into the logs, but they're scattered across your CI provider's UI, mixed in with build output and deployment noise.
-By the time you find the relevant stack trace, you've lost twenty minutes and your confidence in the suite.
+You dig into the logs, but they are scattered across your CI provider's UI, mixed in with build output and deployment noise.
+By the time you find the relevant stack trace, you have lost twenty minutes and your confidence in the suite.

 This is not a flaky test problem.
-It's an environment problem.
+It is an environment problem.
 And if your team is running tests on Kubernetes, the gap between "local" and "CI" is wider than most people realize.

 The environment gap nobody talks about

 When a test passes locally and fails in CI, the instinct is to blame the test.
 Flaky assertion, timing issue, bad mock.
-Sometimes that's true.
-But more often, the real cause is that "local" and "CI" are two fundamentally different environments pretending to be the same thing.
+Sometimes that is true.
+But more often, the real cause is that "local" and "CI" are two different environments pretending to be the same thing.

 In Kubernetes environments, this gets worse.
 Your application runs in pods with specific resource requests, network policies, service mesh sidecars, and ConfigMaps.
 Your CI pipeline runs tests in a completely different context, usually outside the cluster entirely, reaching in through an ingress or port-forward.
-The test and the thing it's testing aren't even in the same network namespace.
+The test and the thing it is testing are not even in the same network namespace.

 That mismatch is where flakiness lives.
 Not in your assertions.
 In the six inches of infrastructure between your test runner and your application.